katembu/move-it/docs/source/intro.rst

     You can customize ChildCount+ to suit your application (tracking levels of drug stocks, for example) but that would require extensive programming and customization.
+    See :ref:`human__prereqs` for more information.

-* Do you have health managers with enough time to maintain the system?
+* **Do you have health managers with enough time to maintain the system?**
+    Many of the Millennium Village Project sites aim to have feedback meetings with the community health workers *every month*.
+    If you have scores of CHWs distributed over a large geographical area, these meetings can take a non-trivial amount of time.
+    Don't bother deploying the system if you don't have time to use the data it produces.
+    See :ref:`human__prereqs` for more information.

-* Do you have a technical team?
+* **Do you have a technical team (or at least a technical person)?**
+    ChildCount+ is not a "plug-and-play" solution.
+    In fact, it is more like "download-and-hack" solution.
+    You will need, at least,
+    one on-call Python programmer with some Linux systems administration experience to install the software
+    and to maintain the server.
+    See :ref:`human__prereqs` for more information.

-* Do you have money to pay for paper and SMS fees?
+* **Do you have money to pay for paper and SMS fees?**

 * Do you have enough cell phones for your CHWs?